jessonfoo/p001/week_1/4_beginning_HTML_CSS/readme.md

 ## Learning Competencies
 - Create a simple web page from the ground up using basic HTML tags
-- Manipulate html elements using CSS
+- Manipulate HTML elements using CSS

 ## Releases

 Everything in this challenge is within the context of the [website](../1_Get_Started/2_set_up_repo.md) you set up in the [get started](../1_Get_Started/) section.

-### 1. Set up folders
+## Release 0: Set up folders

 * Create a `unit1_projects` folder
 * Within the unit1_projects folder create an `images` folder